Buckle Up, Girl! Time to Start Investing in Stock Market Right Now

 Buying a Dip is The Best Time To Start Investing in Stock Market

-By being vigilant and proactive of the affecting factors like scams, recession, or the pandemic, and investing in quality stocks, called the blue chip stocks, you can earn handsome profits while protecting your capital during turbulent times.
+By being vigilant and proactive about factors like scams, recession, or the pandemic and investing in quality blue chip stocks, you can earn handsome profits while protecting your capital during turbulent times.

 Besides, the stock market is one of the few sectors where you can earn money even in the fall.
 Short-selling, a part of intraday or futures and options, allows you to sell the stocks in the falling market and earn profits.
 More on that later when you are an expert in the market.

 There is no compulsory minimum amount to start your stock market investment journey.
 Most brokers offer a zero-balance demat account now.
-But you must maintain a sufficient balance to pay AMC and brokerage charges.
-Also, don’t let a huge amount sit idle in your Demat account.
+However, you must maintain a sufficient balance to pay AMC and brokerage charges.
+Also, don’t let a considerable amount sit idle in your Demat account.
 You don’t earn any interest on unused balances.
 Moreover, transferring money to your account is simple and instant.

-How to Maximize Your Returns in Stock Market?
+How To Maximize Your Returns In The Stock Market?

-When we start investing, we want to maximize our returns irrespective of the instrument.
+When investing, we want to maximize our returns irrespective of the instrument.
 There is a little (read ‘nothing’) you can do to earn more with fixed deposits, sovereign gold bonds, or corporate bonds.
-However, you can maximize your RoI in the stock market.
+However, you can maximize your ROI in the stock market.
 Curious to know how?
 Let’s serve you the treat.

--Study market trends and stock movements for a couple of days before putting in actual money.
-You can also try paper trading (simulated trading) where you can feel the impact of buying and selling stocks with paper (fake) money.
+-Study market trends and stock movements for a few days before investing money.
+You can also try paper trading (simulated trading), where you can feel the impact of buying and selling stocks with paper (fake) money.

--Always invest when the markets have experienced a dip in pricing and attained a plateau in pricing.
-For example, from Jan 2020 to March 2020 (the infamous advent of COVID-19), market indices, Nifty 50 fell from 12500 to 7500.
+-Always invest when the markets have experienced a dip in pricing and attained a plateau.
+For example, from January 2020 to March 2020 (the infamous advent of COVID-19), market indices, Nifty 50 fell from 12,500 to 7,500.
 A whopping 40% fall was an investor’s nightmare.
-However, April 2020 came with some relief and markets started to recover.
-While investment at this point was risky; those who did saw double returns within a year.
-You need to identify such opportunities and follow the next pointer to maximize your RoI.
+However, April 2020 came with some relief, and markets started to recover.
+While investment at this point was risky, those who did saw double returns within a year.
+You must identify opportunities and follow the next pointer to maximize ROI.

-Buy Dips to Maximize Returns in Stock Market
+Buy Dips To Maximize Returns In The Stock Market

--Once you start buying stocks and get comfortable, try to learn a few fundamental and technical concepts that define price actions.
-No need to buy expensive courses or join paid social media groups.
+-Once you start buying stocks and get comfortable, learn a few fundamental and technical concepts defining price actions.
+Purchasing expensive courses or joining paid social media groups is unnecessary.
 Listening to financial news and some brilliant vloggers (Free, Free, Free) allows you to gain basic insights into the stock markets.

 -You should set your return goals and stick to them.
 For example, you may be aiming for a 20% profit from your investment or planning to keep the money for 5 years.
-Once your targets are achieved, make sure you take an exit and strategize your investments again.
-Remember, greed is bad and something is better than nothing.
+Once your targets are achieved, exit and strategize your assets again.
+Remember, greed is bad, and something is better than nothing.

 Bonus Pro Tips